The Evolution of Turbulence Producing Motions in the ABL Across a Natural Roughness Transition: Discussion

-The most novel aspect of our study is the quantitative demonstration of how IBL thickness sets the scales of turbulence in the developing flow after a natural smooth-to-rough transition.
-IBL thickness $\delta_i$ sets the eddy turnover time and the energy contained at the largest scales (lowest frequencies in Fig.~\ref{fig:PSD}).
-In other words, the IBL acts as lid that sets the scale of the largest eddies within it, and this scale grows downwind as the IBL thickens.
-Plotting $\langle u'w' \rangle$ against $z/\hat{\delta}$ (Fig.~\ref{fig:iblRSS}c) shows that the IBL sets the height of the Reynolds shear stress, as the point in which $\langle u'w' \rangle \rightarrow 0$ is $\approx z/\delta_i = 1$.
-To identify the mechanism behind this, we examined the turbulence producing motions that contribute to $\langle u'w' \rangle$.
-With quadrant analysis (Fig.~\ref{fig:scatter}), we observed the increased magnitude and frequency of $u'$ and $w'$, resulting in a higher frequency of turbulent producing motions further from the wall.
-Additionally, we found more frequent $Q_{2}$ and $Q_{4}$ motions with increasing distance from $\hat{x} = 0$ m (Fig.~\ref{fig:freqOfEvents}).
 When using $\delta$ to scale the wall-normal elevation, a thickening of the profiles downstream of the roughness transition was observed, indicating the IBL increased the magnitude of $T^*_Q$ and $J^*_Q$ further from the surface (Inset of Figs.~\ref{fig:TqZ} and~\ref{fig:JqZ}).
 Moreover, when $\hat{\delta}$ was used to scale wall-normal elevation, the point where the `peaks' of $T^*_Q$ and $J^*_Q$ occur collapsed to approximately the same relative point within the IBL (Figs.~\ref{fig:TqZ} and~\ref{fig:JqZ}).
-The location of these peaks corresponds to the same location within the IBL, $z/\hat{\delta} \approx 0.5$, where we previously observed a peak negative correlation in the amplitude modulation coefficient~\cite{cooke2024mesoscale}.
+The location of these peaks corresponds to the same location within the IBL, $z/\hat{\delta} \approx 0.5$, where we previously observed a peak negative correlation in the amplitude modulation coefficient ($R_{AM}$)~\cite{cooke2024mesoscale}.
 Previous experimental work has correlated extreme values of sweep and ejection events with increased intermittency~\cite{nakagawa1977prediction,zhang2023multifield}.
 This leads to turbulent motions near the wall that are anti-correlated with the motions of the outer flow~\cite{mathis2009large}, producing a large negative peak in the amplitude modulation coefficient $R_{AM}$.
 The convergence of the mean longest and strongest $Q_{2}$ and $Q_{4}$ events, with the peak negative correlation of $R_{AM}$, corroborates these previous findings, and suggests that sweep and ejection events push the intermittency peak away from the wall with increasing $\hat{x}$.